tosdr/tosback-versions/Instagram/Terms of Service.md

 ### **Content Removal and Disabling or Terminating Your Account**

-*   We can remove any content or information you share on the Service if we believe that it violates these Terms of Use, our policies (including our [Instagram Community Guidelines](http://help.instagram.com/477434105621119)), or we are required to do so by law.
-We can refuse to provide or stop providing all or part of the Service to you (including terminating or disabling your account) immediately if you: clearly, seriously or repeatedly violate these Terms of Use, our policies (including our [Instagram Community Guidelines](http://help.instagram.com/477434105621119)), if you repeatedly infringe other people's intellectual property rights, or where we are required to do so by law.
-If we take action to remove your content for violating our Community Guidelines, or disable or terminate your account, we will notify you where appropriate.
+*   We can remove any content or information you share on the Service if we believe that it violates these Terms of Use, our policies (including our [Instagram Community Guidelines](http://help.instagram.com/477434105621119)), or we are permitted or required to do so by law.
+We can refuse to provide or stop providing all or part of the Service to you (including terminating or disabling your account) immediately to protect our community or services, or if you create risk or legal exposure for us, violate these Terms of Use or our policies (including our [Instagram Community Guidelines](http://help.instagram.com/477434105621119)), if you repeatedly infringe other people's intellectual property rights, or where we are permitted or required to do so by law.
 If you believe your account has been terminated in error, or you want to disable or permanently delete your account, consult our [Help Center](http://help.instagram.com/).

 *   Content you delete may persist for a limited period of time in backup copies and will still be visible where others have shared it.
 This paragraph, and the section below called "Our Agreement and What Happens if We Disagree," will still apply even after your account is terminated or deleted.